krzeminski/Loteria/README.md

 # Loteria
-Game of chances statistics - Java based, desktop app The purpose of this app is to simulate series of lottery games, their prize pool and number of winning tickets.
+Game of chances statistics - Java based, desktop app \n The purpose of this app is to simulate series of lottery games, their prize pool and number of winning tickets.